Billtech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents list of your current directory
+a script that changes the working dirrctory to the user home directory